polkadot-developers/polkadot-docs/infrastructure/general/setup-secure-wss.md

 ProxyPassReverse / ws://localhost:9944
 ```

-Older versions of mod_proxy_wstunnel do not upgrade the connection automatically and will need the
+Older versions of `mod_proxy_wstunnel` don't upgrade the connection automatically and will need the
 following config added:

 ```apacheconf